Individual Therapy for

 This is not talk therapy for the sake of talking.

-My work is depth-oriented and body-aware, but grounded and direct.
+My work is depth-oriented and body-aware.
+As a therapist, I am grounded and direct.

 We don’t spend sessions analyzing your childhood unless it actually matters.